IntelliTect/Coalesce/docs/pages/stacks/ko/client/model-config.rst

     | :ts:`Coalesce.GlobalConfiguration.app`
     |

-    The root configuration contains all configuration properties which apply to class category (:ref:`TypeScriptViewModel`, :ref:`TypeScriptListViewModel`, and :ref:`Services`).
+    The root configuration contains all configuration properties which apply to class category (:ref:`TypeScriptViewModels`, :ref:`TypeScriptListViewModels`, and :ref:`Services`).
 The :ts:`app` property contains global app configuration that exists independent of any models.
 Then, for each class kind, the following are available:

 Root ViewModel/ListViewModel Configuration
     | :ts:`Coalesce.GlobalConfiguration.viewModel`